Do you spend countless hours asking internet search engines what the best workout routine is?

 Are you tired of constantly second-guessing everything that you do in the weight room?

-If you are don’t worry, you aren’t alone!
+If you are, don’t worry, you aren’t alone!

-Most guys that lift weights seriously have been there before.
+Most amateur bodybuilders have been there before.

 The Curse of the Internet